anant1123/DocuMind-AI/Readme.md

-Of course.
-Here is a professionally crafted README file for your project, drawing inspiration from your reference and detailing the specifics of your application's architecture and functionality.

 🧠 DocuMind AI: Intelligent Document Chat
 DocuMind AI is a powerful and intuitive web application that allows you to chat with your documents.
 Upload multiple PDFs and ask questions to get intelligent, context-aware answers instantly.
 This project uses a Retrieval-Augmented Generation (RAG) pipeline, powered by the latest models, to provide accurate information grounded in the content of your uploaded files.